bitovi/academy/src/typescript/8-keyof-typeof.md

 ### Exercise 1

-Update the `Creature` and `Keys` type to gain type safety on the `getCreatureProperty` function.
-The function should, given a create and property key, return the property of that creature.
+Update the `DinosaurFactObject` and `Dinosaur` type to gain type safety on the `getDinoFact` function.
+The function should, given a dinosaurs name (`velociraptor` or `t-rex`) and the `dinosaurFacts` object return the correct facts about the dinosaur.

-> **NOTE:** Don't worry about the `Creature[Keys]` type in the return of the function signature.
-That's called and index-signature which we will get into later on.
+> **NOTE:** Don't worry about the `DinosaurFactObject[Dinosaur]` type in the return of the function signature.
+That's called an index-signature which we will get into later on.

 @sourceref ./8-exercise-1.ts
 @codepen